top of page

 $7.75

-Cave and Basin has been a special place for Indigenous Peoples for over ten thousand years and continues to be so to this day.
-In 1883, three railway workers found the thermal springs, sparking a series of events that led to the creation of Canada’s first national park.
+Cave and Basin has been a special place for Indigenous Peoples for over ten thousand years and continues to be today.
+In 1883, three railway workers happened upon the thermal springs, sparking a series of events that led to the creation of the first national park in Canada.
+Today, the site is a gathering place for sharing stories about conservation and the connection between people and the land.

-Visit the Cave and Basin's website for hours of operation, trip planning information and a schedule of events.
+Visit the Cave and Basin’s website for more activities, hours of operation, and additional trip planning information.

-Banff Upper Hot Springs is Canada’s highest elevation operational hot springs.
-Located 1 500 m above sea level, this is the perfect place to soak in some views.
+Banff Upper Hot Springs is the highest elevation operational hot spring in Canada.
+Located 1,500 m above sea level, this is the perfect place to soak in some views.

 Grab lunch at the café, take a stroll through the gift shop and rent a historic suit for that perfect selfie to share with your friends and family!

-Thermal Waters Passes can be purchased at Banff Upper Hot Springs and Cave and Basin National Historic Site.
+Thermal Waters Passes can be purchased at either the Banff Upper Hot Springs or at the Cave and Basin National Historic Site.

-Cave and Basin National Historic Site and Banff Upper Hot Springs are located in close proximity to each other.
-Travel time varies seasonally, but is generally a 10 minute drive, 30 minutes by bus, and 1 hour walk.
+Cave and Basin National Historic Site and Banff Upper Hot Springs are located in close proximity.
+Travel time varies seasonally, but it is generally a 10-minute drive, a 30 minute bus ride (ROAM Transit Route 1 to Banff Upper Hot Springs, Route 4 to Cave and Basin), or a 1 hour walk.

-Entry is based on a first come first served.
+Entry is first come, first served.
 Reservations are not available.

-Most visitors spend 1-2 hours at the Cave and Basin National Historic Site to explore both the exhibits and the cave.
-To learn more about amenities and activities please click here.
+Most visitors spend 1-2 hours at the Cave and Basin National Historic Site to explore the exhibits, the cave, and surrounding grounds.

-Visitors spend an average of an hour in the hot springs at Banff Upper Hot Springs and we recommend that guests drink water and take breaks to cool off every 10-20 minutes while enjoying the pool.
-A cafe and gift shop are available onsite.
+Visitors spend an average of 30 minutes to an hour at Banff Upper Hot Springs.
+We recommend that guests drink water and take breaks to cool off every 10 minutes while enjoying the pool.
+A café and gift shop are available on-site.